bauer90/car-dashboard-test/README.md

 6. Higher motor speed will cause battery drain faster and temperature go up faster and to a higher target value.
 7. The temperature range of the battery is between 10 and 15 * motorSpeed + 20.
 8. The charging button is in orange color when charging is on, and in lime color when the percentage reaches 98.
+9. Motor will stop when battery is used up.

 # Access the database (readonly) via AWS console